Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: model and methods

 \subsection{Muffin-tin potential model}

-As mentioned above, the CO/Cu system can always be described by a muffin-tin potential model.
-We illustrate this muffin-tin potential model in Fig. \ref{fig2}.
+As mentioned above, the Cu surface states in Cu/CO system can be intuitively described by a muffin-tin potential model.
+We illustrate this muffin-tin potential model in Fig.~\ref{fig2} (a).
 Here, CO molecules can be approximately viewed as a repulsive muffin-tin potential $U(r)$ (black discs), which is $U_{\textrm{CO}}>0$ inside the black discs and zero elsewhere.
 Thus, the surface electrons are confined into the regions in between CO molecules, which actually gives rise to a honeycomb lattice.
-The sites of the honeycomb lattice are represented by the orange discs in Fig. \ref{fig2}.
+The sites of the honeycomb lattice are represented by the orange discs in Fig.~\ref{fig2} (a).
 The Hamiltonian of the muffin-tin model is

-This Hamiltonian can be solved with plane wave method to get the energy bands of Cu surface states in the presence of CO molecules\cite{park2009making,li2016designing,qiu2016designing}.
-Here, $m^*=0.38m_0$ is the effective mass of Cu surface state, where $m_0$ is the electron mass.
-The parameters of the muffin-tin potential $U(r)$ for the CO/Cu system is $U_{\textrm{CO}}=9$ eV and the diameter $d=0.5$ nm, according to former works\cite{li2016designing,qiu2016designing}.
-The LDOS can be got by
+This Hamiltonian can be solved with plane wave method to get the energy bands of Cu surface states in the presence of CO molecules~\cite{park2009making,li2016designing,qiu2016designing}.
+Here, $m^*=0.38m_0$ is the effective mass of Cu surface states, where $m_0$ is the electron mass~\cite{gomes2012designer}.
+The parameters of the muffin-tin potential $U(r)$ for the Cu/CO system are $U_{\textrm{CO}}=$ 0.8 eV and the diameter $d=$ 0.5 nm, which are got by fitting the DFT results, as will be shown later.

+The muffin-tin potential of a single CO adatom has a fixed value.
+However, we can get a stronger effective potential applied on Cu surface via replacing the single CO adatom with a CO cluster~\cite{slot2018experimental}.
+For example, several kinds of CO clusters with different sizes are plotted in Fig.~\ref{fig2} (b).
+We use cluster-$l$ to label the CO cluster where the side length of hexagon is $l$ times the length of the Cu-Cu distance.
+Note that the larger the cluster size is, the stronger influence of the effective potential is.